 While there are many interpretations regarding the details of Christ's return, he is literally coming again.

 The 2009 budget directs 55% of all undesignated receipts to the Cooperative Program of the Southern Baptist Convention.
 Almost 75% of the SBC budget goes to the North American Mission Board and the International Mission Board.
 Seminaries, the Executive Committee and the Ethics and Religious Liberty Commission receive the majority of the remaining amount.

 Along with state conventions across the country, SBTC is recognized as a full partner with the Southern Baptist Convention.
-The Guidestone Financial Resources provides their full range of services to participants within the SBTC.
-The North American Mission Board, International Mission Board and LifeWay Christian Resources are also in working relationships with SBTC.
-The SBTC participates with the Executive Committee and the Ethics and Religious Liberty Commission in a variety ministry endeavors.
+Guidestone Financial Resources provides their full range of services to participants within the SBTC.
+The North American Mission Board, International Mission Board and LifeWay Christian Resources are also in working relationships with the SBTC.
+The SBTC participates with the Executive Committee and the Ethics and Religious Liberty Commission in a variety of ministry endeavors.
 Six Southern Baptist seminaries serve the SBTC, with Southwestern Baptist Theological Seminary in Fort Worth providing local opportunities of ministry.

 Some conventions have built associated schools, benevolence ministries and other institutions.
 While these ministries can be beneficial to local churches, the SBTC has instead made it first commitment to missions and evangelism.

 Other ministries are also important.
 The SBC and local churches have personnel that can provide expertise in a wide variety of ministries.
 SBTC can have a smaller staff since many ministries can be done using experts in SBTC churches and partner entities.

 Conventions provide for ministry needs using the financial resources given by the churches.
 Churches pool their resources and decide what types of convention services will provide.